GenesisVision/genesis-vision-core/README.md

 ## Roadmap

 **14th of April**
-Genesis Vision Gateway launch on the Binance Smart Chain
+-Genesis Vision Gateway launch on the Binance Smart Chain-

 **19th of April**
 Genesis Vision Gateway launch on the XDAI